Tutorial: Exploring Images

 - Your text will then wrap around the picture.

 It couldn't be simpler to add photos to your website!
 We offer a number of photo gallery type of widgets for you to use on your site.

-Picture Gallery WidgetWith the Picture Gallery Widget, you no longer have to drag and drop individual photos and resize them on your site, or use a third party application to create a photo gallery.
+Gallery widgetWith the Gallery widget, you no longer have to drag and drop individual photos and resize them on your site, or use a third party application to create a photo gallery.

-You can locate the Picture Gallery Widget by going to Widgets > Media OR Widgets > Popular.
+You can locate the Gallery widget by going to Widgets and selecting Popular or Media from the drop-down menu.
 Drag and drop this widget onto your page.
 Then, you can choose to upload a new image or browse through your File Manager.
 If you wish to upload several images at once, hold down "ctrl" (for PC users) or the "cmd" key (for Mac users), while clicking on the pictures you would like to upload.
 Once you have selected your images, the gallery will display immediately.

 Flickr is one of the most popular online photo management and sharing applications in the world, so we've made it easy to add photos from Flickr to your website.

-Drag and drop the Flickr Search Widget (located in Widgets > Media) onto your page and click on Edit on the widget to access the Properties.
+Drag and drop the Flickr Search widget (located by going to Widgets and selecting Media from the drop-down menu) onto your page and click on Edit on the widget to access the Properties.
 By default, the widget displays random images from the Flickr pool.
 You need to insert your email address (as configured with your Flickr account) into the User's email field.
 In addition you can further refine your search by typing in a Search Phrase to enable the widget to look for specific images within your pool.

 Alternately, you can display images that are not from your account by typing in a search phrase (e.g., dogs).
 The Max Results is set to 30 so that there is a long block of images.
 Now you can fine-tune the placement of the widget on your page by altering the margin and alignment.

-A more advanced feature is the Flickr Lightbox which enables you to add a gallery of your Flickr photos - for more information, please see our tutorial on Flickr Galleries.
+A more advanced feature is the Flickr widget which enables you to add a gallery of your Flickr photos - for more information, please see our tutorial on Flickr Galleries.